Laplacian Convolutional Representation for Traffic Time Series Imputation: Conclusion

 \section{Conclusion}

 In this study, we focus on reconstructing spatiotemporal traffic data from partial observations.
-To model the local trends in traffic time series, we introduce a Laplacian kernel for temporal regularization in the form of circular convolution, which allows one to encode local correlations in time series.
-Following that definition, we propose an LCR model that integrates the temporal regularization into a circulant-matrix-based low-rank model for characterizing global and local trends in traffic time series.
-When developing the solution algorithm, we borrow the properties of circulant matrix and circular convolution, and prove that the proposed LCR model has a fast implementation through FFT.
-To be specific, the nuclear norm minimization with Laplacian temporal regularization can be converted into an $\ell_1$-norm minimization in complex space.
-Beyond univariate time series imputation, the modeling idea of LCR can be easily adapted to multivariate and even multidimensional time series imputation tasks.
+To model the local trends in traffic time series, we introduce a Laplacian kernel for temporal regularization in the form of circular convolution.
+Following that definition, we propose an LCR model that integrates the temporal regularization into a circulant-matrix-based low-rank model for characterizing both global and local trends in traffic time series, bridging the gap between low-rank models and graph Laplacian models.
+When developing the solution algorithm, we borrow the properties of circulant matrix and circular convolution, and prove that our LCR model has a fast implementation with FFT.
+Specifically, the nuclear norm minimization with Laplacian kernelized temporal regularization can be converted into an $\ell_1$-norm minimization in complex space.
+Beyond univariate time series imputation, LCR can be easily adapted to multivariate or even multidimensional time series imputation.

-In the numerical experiments, we conduct both univariate and multivariate time series imputation tasks on several real-world traffic datasets.
-For the fully observed data, LCR can produce denoised and smooth time series.
-For the sparse and noisy traffic data, LCR can accurately reconstruct traffic time series with the elimination of data noises, demonstrating the importance of Laplacian temporal regularization.
+In the numerical experiments, we conduct both univariate and multivariate time series imputation tasks on several real-world traffic flow datasets.
+On the sparse and noisy traffic data, LCR can accurately reconstruct traffic time series with the elimination of data noises and reinforce local time series trends, demonstrating the importance of local trend modeling.
+On the speed field reconstruction task, the results demonstrate the importance of spatiotemporal modeling with Laplacian kernels.
 On the large-scale dataset, LCR outperforms the baseline models and demonstrates strong generalization to high-dimensional problems due to the efficient implementation and relatively low time complexity.

-This study provides insight into spatiotemporal data modeling and shows the importance of jointly modeling global and local trends in time series data.
-We find an elegant formula that bridges the gap between low-rank models and graph Laplacian models; in the meanwhile, the formula leads to a fast implementation through FFT.
-Without loss of generality, the most basic modeling idea of the proposed LCR models can be easily extended from univariate time series imputation to multidimensional time series imputation, also showing to be extremely useful in the inverse problems such as image inpainting.
+Despite the great success of temporal modeling in LCR, the key idea lies in connecting the low-rank models and the Laplacian kernelized regularization through FFT, which is also well-suited to some complicated spatiotemporal reconstruction problems.
+This study provides insight into traffic time series data modeling, nevertheless, the essential idea of LCR also matches the need for time series imputation and forecasting in other domains, while the existing studies (e.g., \cite{liu2022recovery, liu2022time}) already discussed the applications of circulant/convolution matrix-based methods to various time series data.